luhernas/pm2/README.md

 $ DEBUG=* PM2_DEBUG=true ./bin/pm2 --no-daemon
 ```

-Each time you edit the code, be sure to kill and restart PM2 to make changes taking effect.
+Each time you edit the code, be sure to kill and restart PM2 in order to make changes effective.

 ## Install PM2 development